 Work with your agent to find a competitive number you’re willing to offer.
 Here are our best tips for making an offer:

-- Only write offers for one condo at a time: Even if two condos appear on the market at the same time, don’t make offers for both to see which one you’d be accepted for.
+- Only commit to buying one property at a time: Even if two condos appear on the market at the same time, don’t offer to buy both to see which one you’d be accepted for.
 You don’t want to be party to two contracts so only make one offer at a time.

-- If you are able to pay “all cash” (as in not having to go to the bank for a loan or mortgage) for a condo, say so: Even if you, the buyer, obtains a loan, a transaction that’s not dependent on receiving loan approval is more attractive to a seller.
+- If you are able to pay “all cash” (as in not having to go to the bank for a loan or mortgage) for a condo, say so: As a transaction that’s not dependent on receiving loan approval is more attractive to a seller.

 - Offer to close as quickly as you can: Unless there are extenuating circumstances, many sellers prefer to close within 30 days or fewer.
-If you can offer a 21-day closing time frame, that might be more attractive to the seller than an offer for more money.
-It might just be the edge you need to beat the competition.
+If you can offer a 21-day closing time frame, it might just be the edge you need to beat the competition.

 Discuss the Condo Inspection with your Agent